-STF protects the integrity of your working files.
-For example, if you are called away from your NEC Versa and Suspend mode is selected with auto Save to File active, your system automatically goes into Suspend mode.
-After 30 minutes, if you don't return, your working environment is saved to a special file on your hard disk.
+STF is a feature that protects the integrity of your working files.
+For example, if you get urgently called away from your system without saving the current data, it automatically goes into Suspend mode.
+After 30 minutes pass, and you don't return, your working environment is saved to a special file on your hard disk.